pneumus/linux_scripts/arch/_install/custom_apps/switch_emulator.md

 5. Extract the contents of the Firmware zip file here
 6. Go to the yuzu Folder again
 7. Extract the contents of the ProdKeys zip file to the keys folder
-8. Create a games folder and simply drag and drop it into yuzu
+8. Create a games folder anywhere and simply drag and drop it into yuzu
 9. Done.